 I understand you might have some questions, particularly if iced coffee drinks are new to you or you’ve never worked with strong espresso before.
 Let me answer some common queries and clarify the process for you.

-he preparation process is the main difference between an Americano and filtered coffee.
-An Americano is made by adding water to espresso, whereas filtered coffee is generally made in a coffee maker.
+The preparation process is the main difference between an Americano and filtered coffee.
+An Americano is made by adding water to espresso, whereas filtered coffee is generally made in a coffee maker using ground coffee beans.
+Another familiar term for filtered coffee is drip coffee.

 - Is filtered coffee stronger than espresso?